 - Homework is assigned on a roughly weekly basis.
 Some questions may depend on lectures from later in the week. - Each question in a homework assignment can be reattempted in order to improve score.
-If you find yourself missing a question repeatedly, you should reach out for help on the discussions. - There are some introductory orientation assignments valued at a total of 10 points. - Students are all given one "Late Pass" on MyOpenMath, which allows a single homework deadline to be extended by a day. - General Education SLOs Met: Communication, Content, Critical Thinking. - Submission: MyOpenMath - Value: Total 215 points (205 weekly + 10 intro)
+If you find yourself missing a question repeatedly, you should reach out for help on the discussions.

+- There are some introductory orientation assignments valued at a total of 10 points. - Students are all given one "Late Pass", which allows a single homework deadline to be extended by a day.
+An additional one is given after each exam. - General Education SLOs Met: Communication, Content, Critical Thinking. - Value: Total 260 points (250 weekly + 10 intro)